 Why is social media analytics important?

-To put it simply, social media analytics help gather, analyze, and interpret data from social networks.
-Understanding the performance of one’s social channels is key for development and choosing the right direction for social media marketing.
+Also, understanding the performance of social channels is key to developing and choosing the right direction for social media marketing.

-But let’s have a closer look why social media analytics is important.
+Now let’s have a closer look at why social media analytics is important.

 Understanding your audience